henry2004y/Vlasiator.jl/docs/src/manual.md

 Currently `PyPlot.jl` provides the most complete and fine-tuned plotting capabilities.
 `Plots.jl` is a collection of plotting libraries with a uniform frontend, but it lacks detailed supports and consistent APIs.
-`Makie.jl`, a native Julia plotting library, is also supported via [VlasiatorMakie.jl][vlasiatormakie].
+`Makie.jl`, a native Julia plotting library, is also supported via [VlasiatorMakie.jl](https://github.com/henry2004y/VlasiatorMakie.jl).
 Without generating an system image from `PackageCompiler.jl`, it would take ~40s for the first plot on Julia 1.8.
 However, Makie has made nice progress in layouts, widgets, docs, and all the tiny things, which makes it a strong candidate for the de facto plotting library in the future.

 More examples of customized plots can be found in the [repo](https://github.com/henry2004y/Vlasiator.jl/tree/master/src/examples).